whabol/whabol_sidequest_W4/README.md

 ## Project Title

-GBDA302 Week 4 Example 4: layable Maze (JSON + Level class + Player class)
+Sidequest Week 4

 ---

-## Authors
+## Author

-Karen Cochrane and David Han
+Winta Habol

 ---

 ## Description

-Based on example 3, creates and positions the player using preloads and loadJSON files.
+This p5.js project uses example 4 and still creates and positions the player using preloads and loadJSON files.
+I have iterated it to include a new level and have also added red circles that appear at random each level.
+These red cricles act as visual distractors/ obstacles and were created using loops.

----

-## Learning Goals

-Learning Goals:

-- Loads JSON levels (preload)
-- Builds Level objects
-- Creates/positions the Player
-- Handles input + level switching

-It is intentionally light on "details" because those are moved into:

-- Level.js (grid + drawing + tile meaning)
-- Player.js (position + movement rules)

 ---

 ## Assets